Sudden oak death (SOD), Phytophthora ramorum, is a federally

 While more than 135 plants have been proven to be hosts of SOD, the following five are detected most often:

-Oregon nurseries shipping plants out of state that are located within the quarantine area of Curry County or that have been found positive since March 31, 2011, are requried to meet requirements of the USDA Federal Order DA-2014-02.
+Oregon nurseries shipping plants out of state that are located within the quarantine area of Curry County or that have been found positive since March 31, 2011, are required to meet requirements of the USDA Federal Order 7 CFR 301.92.

 Recipients of tree and shrub nursery stock imported into